 Got a bathroom or kitchen with an outdated color palette?
 Tiling around kitchen back splash, floor tiles, fireplace tiles and wall tiles all can be repainted even if they have a shiny finish.
 Here's how to do it yourself...Paint your kitchen tiles in a new color to inexpensively update old tiles.
-We love this How-To video featured on One Kings Lane.
+We love this How-To video.